Somebody Out There

 "Somebody Out There" is the fourth single from Australian singer Kate Alexa's debut album Broken & Beautiful.
 It was released in Australia on 4 September 2006 as a CD single and digital download.
 It became Alexa's fourth top thirty hit in Australia, and its music video was well received.
-Although not Alexa's most successful single, it is considered her signature song, and is included on Now Spring 2006.
+Although not Alexa's most successful single, it is considered her signature song, and is included on H2O: Just Add Water.

 Recording and theme

 Alexa started writing the song on an acoustic guitar, with Jim Marr and Wendy Page.
 Alexa states "Jim and Wendy are great".
 We got to know each other when we wrote "My Day Will Come", so it was nice to work together again.".
 Alexa states "When I wrote Somebody Out There, I had just started a new relationship.
 I was in LA writing, and my somebody out there was in Australia.
 One line sums it up for me "A thousand miles, a million smiles, how many more to go?
 I was thousands of miles away, meeting lots of people, but I couldn't wait to get home.
 Of course you can look at this song another way that there's somebody out there for everybody".